DEpt-metagenom/Orsi_et_al_shorebird_feeding_strategy_microbiota/README.md

 final_analysis.R: This R script contains the community analysis of the microbiome

-NanoPlot output: NanoPlot utput for the raw filtered dataset.
+NanoPlot output: NanoPlot utput for the raw and filtered dataset.

 Figure_stacked_bar_top10_taxa.png: Abundance of the 10 most common bacteriea in each sample.